sink007/Weather-Station/README.md

 # Internet of Things (IoT) Template - Hydroponics Monitoring System(Hydromonitor)

 ### Description
-The hardware is tasked with the remote control of the colour spectrum (frequency of light), quantity of activated LEDs, and the brightness of the lighting within the Hydroponics system.
+The hardware is tasked with the remote control of the colour spectrum (frequency of light), the number of activated LEDs, and the brightness of the lighting within the Hydroponics system.
 To monitor the farm environment, the hardware employs a DHT22 temperature and humidity sensor.
-Heat index must be calculated based on the sensor's data.
+The heat index must be calculated based on the sensor's data.
 The collected sensor data must be published to a topic subscribed to by both the backend and frontend segments of the system.
 Furthermore, the hardware is must process and execute actions in response to messages published to the topics to which it is subscribed.
 This comprehensive functionality ensures seamless control, monitoring, and responsiveness within the hydroponic cultivation environment.

 The backend is tasked with storing data, published by the hardware, in the database following the schema specified in the hardware specifications.
 Additionally, it is responsible for making the stored data in the database accessible to the frontend through API routes.